 - Unless you use passata, blend the tomatoes with juice in a blender until smooth.

-- Gently saute the onion and garlic with 2 tbsp oil in a heavy saucepan over medium heat, stirring occasionally, until soft, about 5-8 minutes.
+- Gently saute the onion and garlic with 2 tablespoon oil in a heavy saucepan over medium heat, stirring occasionally, until soft, about 5-8 minutes.

 - Add the spices and cook, stirring frequently for about one minute.
 Add tomato purée, tomato paste, brown sugar and vinegar.
 Simmer uncovered and stirring occasionally until very thick for 45 to 55 minutes (stir more frequently toward end of cooking to prevent scorching).